-The exact definition might be vague, for an exact definition you can check multiple sources and create your own!
+The exact definition might be vague, for an exact definition you can check multiple sources and literally create your own!

-How do ATS work?
+How Does An ATS work?

-An Applicant Tracking System is a Software which is an enhanced version of Excel Sheets, where you can visually see all your records in a beautiful way, and automate things which are not possible in Excel Sheets.
-You can create your own Job Board and host it on your website.
+An Applicant Tracking System is a software which is an enhanced version of excel sheets, where you can visually see all your records in a beautiful way, and automate things which are not possible in excel sheets.
+You can create your own job board and host it on your website.

 That’s how it works in a nutshell.